sirgallo/ads/Readme.md

 # Atomic Data Structures

 A collection of atomic data structures meant to be used in concurrent environments.
 These aim to be thread safe and non blocking, utilizing atomic operations like Compare-and-Swap to update the following data structures.

 ## Installation

-Import this repository to utilize different atomic datastructures, implemented in `Go`.

-in your `Go` project main directory (where the `go.mod` file is located)
+In your `Go` project main directory (where the `go.mod` file is located)
 ```bash
 go get github.com/sirgallo/ads
 go mod tidy
 ```

-make sure to run go mod tidy to install dependencies
+Make sure to run go mod tidy to install dependencies.

 ## Data Structures